39th Annual Bridge to Bridge Run - Sunday, October 04, 2015

 If you are arriving at Alcatraz Landing from the East Bay or the Peninsula (south of San Francisco), and your Alcatraz tour has a morning or early afternoon departure, please plan ahead and review the Bridge to Bridge Run website to see the affected streets.
 Due to this special event, please plan on additional drive/travel time to Alcatraz Landing and arrive at Pier 33, Alcatraz Landing one hour prior to your scheduled departure.

 Due to the day’s activities, parking around Pier 33, Alcatraz Landing, Fisherman’s Wharf and throughout the waterfront will be extremely limited.
 Parking can be expensive, with many lots charging up to $50.00 per day.
 Please visit www.511.org for more information on traffic and public transit.
 We recommend taking public transportation.

-We are unable to refund or reschedule missed tours due to this closure.
-We apologize for any inconvenience this may cause.
+We are unable to refund or reschedule missed tours due to this event.
+We apologize for any inconvenience this may cause

 Beauty.
 History.
 Infamy.

 How to get the most out of your trip to Alcatraz Island.

 Alcatraz and history go hand in hand.
 Once home to some of America's most notorious criminals, the federal penitentiary that operated here from 1934 to 1963 brought a dark mystique to the Rock.
 The presence of infamous inmates like Al "Scarface" Capone, and the "Birdman" Robert Stroud helped to establish the island's notoriety.
 To this day, Alcatraz is best known as one of the world's most legendary prisons.